-Risks associated with investments in repo transactions in corporate bonds back at later date.
+Risks associated with investments in repo transactions in corporate bonds

+In repo transactions, also known as a repo or sale repurchase agreement, securities are sold with the seller agreeing to buy them back at later date.
 The repurchase price should be greater than the original sale price, the difference effectively representing interest.
 A repo is economically similar to a secured loan, with the buyer receiving corporate debt securities as collateral to protect against default.
 The Scheme may invest in repo of corporate debt securities which are subject to the following risks: